 back -a ADAPTER -a ADAPTER or -aADAPTER

 suffix -a ADAPTER\$ -aADAPTER\$

 front -g ADAPTER -a ADAPTER

-prefix -g ^ADAPTER -a ^ADAPTER
+prefix -g ^ADAPTER -a ^ADAPTER (or have anchoring by default?)

 anywhere -b ADAPTER -aADAPTER ???

 paired (not implemented) -a ADAPTERADAPTER or -a ^ADAPTERADAPTER

 Or add only -a ADAPTER... as an alias for -g ^ADAPTER and -a ...ADAPTER as an alias for -a ADAPTER.